LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

     });
 ```

-Use a scoped theme for a group of controls:
+Using a theme for a group of controls:

 ```csharp
 using (LegacyUI.WithTheme(blueTheme))